 A company that has succeeded in selling vitamins in the Chinese market is the Australian brand Blackmores.
 With a reported annual sales of RMB 700 million (around USD 100 million) in 2017, they managed to increase their sales almost six-fold, and double their profits, in just a year.

 Blackmore’s is a living proof that e-commerce is the way to go in a world that becomes more digitized, especially in a country like China.

 Can I sell health supplements and vitamins online?

 Selling online, especially via cross border e-commerce has grown significantly in China in the past years.
 Health supplements, like whey protein and vitamins, are not exceptions.
 As mentioned, doing it the traditional way can be both costs some and take years before you get permission to sell.

 The two most popular online platforms that you should have a look at are:

-Not only do major retailers bring in hundreds of millions in sales through these websites, SME’s also get a big share.
-Another website you should definitely have a look at is cnifit.com, which focuses on fitness products in China.
+Not only do major retailers bring in hundreds of millions in sales through these websites, but SME’s also get a big share.
+Another website you should have a look at is cnifit.com, which focuses on fitness products in China.

-Setting up an online store is not a very easy task or cheap either, but you can get help from so called Tmall agents for example, who have established stores and can help you to get your product on the market.
+Setting up an online store is not a very easy task or cheap either, but you can get help from so-called Tmall agents for example, who have established stores and can help you to get your product on the market.